Keswick VA houses for sale are a hot commodity as Keswick is one of the prettiest areas of Virginia.

 The name came from the estate crossed by the line, Keswick Plantation.

 Keswick Plantation was the home of Rev. Thornton Rogers (the home was originally built by Colonel James Clark on land that had been part of Peter Jefferson’s Shadwell holdings).

 Many of the historic Keswick VA homes for sale were designed and built by Thomas Jefferson, and his journeymen.

 The Keswick Road is the third most scenic road in America due to the extraordinary amount of elegant Keswick farms.

 Keswick is 50 miles of verdant, pastoral landscapes similar to Downton Abbey surrounded by historic plantations with the luxurious Keswick Hall, a Five Star Hotel & Spa, and the new Pete Dye Golf Course as its anchor.

 Keswick VA real estate for sale is pricey and is renowned for its magnificent horse farms, the circa 1899 Keswick Hunt, and the nationally syndicated Keswick Horse Show which is the second-oldest horse show in the nation.

 Keswick is home to two gated communities: The Club at Glenmore which offers luxury Keswick homes on a fine golf course with a small, on-site equestrian center; and Keswick Estate at Keswick Hall.

-Both Keswick’s two gated communities have tight controls over the owner’s safety and privacy.
-This is especially true of Keswick Estate, which had been developed by Orient-Express, the resort, and transportation company that previously owned and run the adjacent country club and hotel, Keswick Hall.
+Keswick Estate, which had been developed by Orient-Express, the resort, and transportation company that previously owned and ran the adjacent country club and hotel, Keswick Hall.